l-omar-chehab/annealing-normalizing-constants/README.md

 # annealed-nce

-This repository is dedicated to methods that estimate the normalization of a target distribution, by contrasting with a proposal distribution.
+This repository is dedicated to methods that estimate the log-normalization of a target distribution, by contrasting with a proposal distribution.

 ### Users